-Hybrid/Onsite Plan OHA/ODE Requirements 🗵 Establish a minimum of 35 square feet per person when determining Our classroom will be supplemented with the commons area in our room capacity.
-Calculate only with usable classroom space, various facilities if more youth are housed and in school.
-For example understanding that desks and room set-up will require use of all most of our classrooms are approximately 337 square feet, so that space in the calculation. means we can fit 10 total people in the room - 9 youth and a teacher.
-Overflow will fit in the commons area (which is over 1800 square feet, Support physical distancing in all daily activities and instruction, and is ample room to fit all youth). striving to maintain at least six feet between individuals. ☐ Minimize time standing in lines and take steps to ensure that six feet Physical distancing and flow modifications procedures have been of distance between students is maintained, including marking implemented in facilities and will continue into classroom space. spacing on floor, one-way traffic flow in constrained spaces, etc. ☑ Schedule modifications to limit the number of students in the Youth currently maintain 6-foot distancing at all times and will continue building (e.g., rotating groups by days or location, staggered this with this plan. schedules to avoid hallway crowding and gathering). ☐ Plan for students who will need additional support in learning how to maintain physical distancing requirements.
+- room capacity.
+Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation. - Support physical distancing in all daily activities and instruction, striving to maintain at least six feet between individuals. - ☑ Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - ☑ Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - ☑ Plan for students who will need additional support in learning how to maintain physical distancing requirements.
 Provide instruction; don't employ punitive discipline.